cwhd/NikeHack/nike_hackathon_backend_guide.md

   1. Tools > Extensions and Updates > Expand the Updates node and select Visual Studio Marketplace
   1. Select Azure Functions and Web Jobs Tools and click the "Update" button
   <br/><img src="resources/vs_update_azure_tools.jpg" width="75%" />
-  1. Close out and exit Visual Studio so the update can install 1. click the "Modify" button when the prompt shows
+  1. Close out and exit Visual Studio so the update can install
+     1. Click the "Modify" button when the prompt shows
   1. Once the update completes, restart Visual Studio
 1. In Visual Studio, choose File > New > Project
 1. Under Visual C#, choose Cloud > Azure Functions